Table of Contents

 Therefore, it is important to balance lipophilicity with metabolic susceptibility.

 Drugs are sometimes modified to alter the properties of drugs.
 To make the drugs more lipophilic, the polar groups in the drug molecules should be masked.
 For example, the alcohol (-OH) groups of phenolic and alcoholic drugs can be converted to less polar esters or ether groups.
 These specific alterations are sometimes unwanted as these polar groups may have special interactions also with the receptors.
-In cases like this, prodrugs that can temporary mask the polar groups may be employed.
+In cases like this, prodrugs that can temporarily mask the polar groups may be employed.

 In some instances also, the inclusion of polar groups in the drug structure may be important.
 This is mostly the case when the drug is too lipophilic that may inhibit drug-receptor interactions.